-The unemployment rate has improved from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 — when data were first collected.
+The unemployment rate has declined from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 (when data were first collected).

 Cost of Coronavirus Legislation

 $5.1 TrillionTotal Cost of Enacted Legislation to Date

 Lawmakers have enacted legislation funding a range of new and existing programs aimed at providing economic relief.